lionmage/tower-of-types/README.md

 is that you wind up with integer types with methods that are simply inappropriate for anything but a complex number.
 I am attempting to avoid that and code to interfaces with the philosophy that interfaces trump object oriented inheritance in utility.

+The project currently relies on the big-math library hosted at https://github.com/eobermuhlner/big-math for some trigonometric functions.
+The Ant build script will automatically retrieve the appropriate Jar files and place them in a lib directory within the project.
+If you load tower-of-types into Netbeans, you will need to do a "Clean and Build" at the root project node to obtain these dependencies.
+If Netbeans prompts you to fix the dependencies, simply cancel the dialog and do the build once to resolve everything.